-All too often warranty management is a missed opportunity for fleets.
-It’s important to keep up with warranties so you can avoid paying for parts or services that are already covered.
-Otherwise, you are leaving money on the table!
+All too often, warranty management is a missed opportunity for fleets.
+It’s important to keep up with warranties so you can avoid paying for parts or services that are already covered – otherwise, you could be leaving money on the table.

 If it is difficult to stay organized, one way to keep up with all this information is to store it in your fleet maintenance software.